outdreamer/build-a-cure-1/README.md

 	- you could extend this to find new objects on the next outer layer after another transform/combination

+## Example of system object 'alternate routes'

+	- an alternate route is an important system object that can be used to reduce solution spaces for analyzing causation in a system

+	- a definition can be more useful if framed in objects on a certain interface

+	- equal

+		- indistinguishable given measurable attributes & their values - equal in value

+		- symmetric (buildable with components the other is built with) - equal in origin (resource attribute set indicating starting position)

+		- independent (not buildable with the components that the other is built with) - not equal in origin

 ## Examples of insight paths (specifically system filters)